NotNotDylan/IR_Assessment_2_Papa_Pizzeria/README.md

 Dylan:

+- Getting teach functonality through the GUI to work with the panada robot
 - Make and modle robot
-- Make teach GUI so we can test our robots

 Aiden: